 What is Cellulite?

-Cellulite is a structure occurring as a result of impaired blood and lymphatic circulation of subcutaneous fat cell groups called adipocytes and it especially occurs in women.
-The fibrotic bands developing over time among the fat cell groups in the region with involved blood and lymphatic circulation cause pitting and an orange peel appearance on the skin.
+Cellulite is a structure resulting from impaired blood, and lymphatic circulation of subcutaneous fat cell groups called adipocytes, and it mainly occurs in women.
+The fibrotic bands develop over time among the fat cell groups in the region with involved blood and lymphatic circulation, causing pitting and an orange peel appearance on the skin.

 What Are The Causes Of Cellulite?

 The inherent structure of women’s skin: Nine out of ten women have this problem.
-Hormonal causes: Excessive increase in folliculin (FSH) hormone which is secreted from the ovaries in women and which forms a basis for cellulitis production with its water retention characteristic.
-Genetic factors can be linked to cellulite for example, a person’s metabolism, distribution of fat under the skin, ethnicity, and circulatory levels.
+Hormonal causes: Excessive increase in folliculin (FSH) hormone, which is secreted from the ovaries in women and which forms a basis for cellulitis production with its water retention characteristic.
+Genetic factors can be linked to cellulite, such as a person’s metabolism, fat distribution under the skin, ethnicity, and circulatory levels.